 Relive the moment Elvis Costello joined Bob Dylan for an encore of ‘I Shall Be Released’

-By the time of this tour, Dylan had been on his tour for a solid eight years.
-A simply mammoth time on the road that is unlikely to ever be repeated.
-But while Dylan’s touring was not newsworthy enough to gather press attention, the singer was giving his audiences some of the best value performances they had enjoyed in decades.
+By the time of this tour, Dylan had been playing live for eight solid years, a simply mammoth time on the road that is unlikely to ever be repeated in the modern age.
+But while Dylan’s touring was not newsworthy enough to gather widespread press attention, the singer was giving his audiences some of the best value performances they had enjoyed in decades.

-It’s hard to figure out exactly why Bob Dylan suddenly turned it on in the mid-nineties, with many pointing to the singer’s recent move in quitting alcohol as the reason for the revival—but what is clear is that Bob Dylan certainly turned it on for his fans in 1995, having spent some years in the wilderness, concerned with the gospel more so than pleasing his fanbase.
+It’s hard to figure out exactly why Bob Dylan suddenly turned it on in the mid-nineties, with many pointing to the singer’s move to quit alcohol as the reason for the revival—but what is clear is that Bob Dylan certainly turned it on for his fans in 1995, having spent some years in the wilderness, concerned with the gospel more so than pleasing his fanbase.

 The renewed focus saw Dylan start to open up his back catalogue to the chance of getting on the setlist.
 Songs like ‘If You See Her, Say Hello’, ‘Man In The Long Black Coat’ and ‘Jokerman’ were all given a run-out on the tour.
 When Dylan and his band touched down in the UK in March of that year, anticipation for a special show was very high.

-Taking the stage at the famous Brixton Academy, despite the high quality of performances, things got off to a shaky start.
-Dylan audibly asking his band to launch into ‘I Believe In You’ was left dumbfounded when guitarist John Jackson began performing ‘I Don’t Believe You’.
+Taking the stage at London’s famous Brixton Academy, despite the high quality of performers on show, things got off to a shaky start.
+Dylan, audibly asking his band to launch into ‘I Believe In You’, was left dumbfounded, however, when guitarist John Jackson began performing ‘I Don’t Believe You’.
 It was an easy mistake to make and one Dylan quickly put behind him.

 Watch below as Elvis Costello shared the stage with Bob Dylan to sing ‘I Shall Be Released’ in 1995, it’s one of the finest performances of the track we’ve ever seen.